-Chart 6: This chart includes all the species that have been identified in the sampling years (while excluding species placed in the "other" category) and indicated their designation as native or non-native to the Susquehanna River basin.
-It also indicated which of these species were found in the 2021 survey.
+Chart 6: This chart includes all the species that have been identified in the sampling years and indicates their designation as native or non-native to the Susquehanna River basin.
+It also indicated which of these species were found in the 2024 survey.